Congregation of St Brigid

 As a congregation of Brigidine sisters we value the right of every person to dignity and respect.
 We are committed to establishing right relationships and just structures within our Communities and in our ministries.
 We protect the well-being of all people and ensure that appropriate measures are in place for the safety of children and vulnerable adults.

-Our policies and procedures for safeguarding children and vulnerable adults are in line with the relevant guidelines and legislation in each civil jurisdiction in which our sisters, their colleagues, employees and volunteers are engaged in ministry.
+Our policies and procedures for safeguarding children and adults at risk are in line with the relevant guidelines and legislation in each civil jurisdiction in which our sisters, their colleagues, employees and volunteers are engaged in ministry.
 The Brigidine sisters fully comply and cooperate with civil law in each jurisdiction where they work and with Canon law.

 Safeguarding policies are reviewed every three years or updated according to changes in the requirements of the civil jurisdictions in which our communities are involved in ministry.